 The Statewide Automated Child Welfare Information System (SACWIS) and Tribal Automated Child Welfare Information System (TACWIS) were a federally funded, voluntary, comprehensive, and automated case management tool that supported child welfare practice in states and tribes

-The Division of State Systems (DSS) has published information on a Notice of Proposed Rulemaking to revise SACWIS/TACWIS regulations and to rename systems as Comprehensive Child Welfare Information Systems (CCWIS).
-Overview documentation for these changes is available below.
+The Division of State Systems (DSS) published information on a Notice of Proposed Rulemaking (NPRM) to revise SACWIS/TACWIS regulations and rename the systems as the Comprehensive Child Welfare Information Systems (CCWIS).
+Documents that provide background information about these changes are available below.
 The NPRM itself is in the Federal Register.

 - The Comprehensive Child Welfare Information System Proposed Rule: Overview - This document provides an overview of CCWIS, where to submit comments, and key provisions of the NPRM.

 - Notice of Proposed Rulemaking for the Comprehensive Child Welfare Information System (CCWIS) Frequently Asked Questions - This document provides answers to common questions concerning the CCWIS NPRM.

 - ACYF-CB-IM-15-06 - This Information Memorandum informs state and tribal title IV-E agencies about the publication of the CCWIS NPRM and where to submit comments.

 - The Comprehensive Child Welfare Information System (CCWIS) Notice of Proposed Rulemaking (NPRM): An Overview Presentation - This presentation provides an overview of the CCWIS NPRM.

 This page provides information about whether a state chose to use another state's child welfare information system as the basis for its system and the history of system sharing.

 The following pages contain basic information about SACWIS/TACWIS: